manips-sai-org/OpenSai/tutorials/docs/3_robot_arm_haptic.md

 In this tutorial, we add a haptic controller for controlling the robot end effector.
 You will need access to a haptic device compatible with chai3d for this tutorial.

-First, install and test the [chai3d SAI haptic device driver](https://github.com/manips-sai-org/chaiHapticdeviceRedisDriver)
+First, install and test the [chai3d OpenSai haptic device driver](https://github.com/manips-sai-org/chaiHapticdeviceRedisDriver)

 Once the driver is working, you can take a look at the xml configuration file for the third tutorial called `3_robot_arm_haptic.xml`.
 There is a new tag in the file to define the haptic controller: